All You NEED to Know About The Moraine Lake Shuttle (2023)

 Can I Bring My Kayak/Canoe to Moraine Lake?

-moraine lake
+canoeing on moraine lake

 To access Moraine Lake with your own watercraft, driving and parking are not an option.
 Instead, Parks Canada shuttles are available to transport various types of watercraft, including packrafts, inflatable kayaks, inflatable paddleboards, and some small hard-sided kayaks if space is available.
 For those interested in canoeing on Moraine Lake, hourly rentals are available from the lodge.
+We highly recommend the Oru Origami Kayak if you’re searching for a foldable kayak option.

-Is the Moraine Lake Shuttle Pet Friendly?
+Is the Shuttle Pet Friendly?

+Certified assistance animals are allowed on board the Parks Canada shuttle and owners should be prepared to show the animals’ verification of training.
 Passengers are permitted to bring their pets on board free of charge.
 These pets must be placed in a secure carrier specifically designed for animal transportation and small enough to fit on the owner’s lap.
+If you have a larger dog, Wow Banff can accommodate them.
+Fairview Limo also can transport larger dogs at an extra cost, while smaller dogs that can fit on your lap are free!

-Are Strollers Permitted on the Moraine Lake Shuttle?
+Are Strollers Permitted on the Shuttle?

 Is the Moraine Lake Shuttle Accessible?